Apple Sage Turkey Shepherd’s Pie with Cauliflower Potato Mash (Paleo, Whole30)

 Then, once the ground turkey is cooked through, add the strained tomatoes and mix, and then pour the whole mixture into a large pan.

-Then, you mash the potatoes and cauliflower using a potato masher in a large bowl.
-And then you add garlic powder, onion powder, salt, pepper, almond milk and olive oil to the mash and mix until smooth.
+Step 2: Mash the potatoes and cauliflower using a potato masher in a large bowl.
+Add garlic powder, onion powder, salt, pepper, almond milk and olive oil to the mash and mix until smooth.

-Once the mash is smooth, top the shepherd’s pie filling with it and bake it in the oven.
-Boom.
-Done.
+Once the mash is smooth, top the shepherd’s pie filling with it.

 Ingredients